tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 > [!TIP]
 > Try the **[Azure Hybrid Benefit Savings Calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator)** to visualize the cost saving benefits of this feature.

-## Defining pay-as-you-go and Bring-Your-Own-Subscription (BYOS)
+## Defining Pay-As-You-Go (PAYG) and Bring-Your-Own-Subscription (BYOS)

-In Azure, there are two main licensing pricing options: Pay-as-you-go and Bring-Your-Own-Subscription (BYOS).
+In Azure, there are two main licensing pricing options: Pay-As-You-Go (PAYG) and Bring-Your-Own-Subscription (BYOS).
-With pay-as-you-go models you only pay for the resources you use and can scale up or down as needed.
+With PAYG you only pay for the resources you use and can scale up or down as needed.
 BYOS enables you to use your existing license subscriptions, in this case RHEL and SLES, with no need to pay license fees in Azure.

 :::image type="content" source="./media/ahb-linux/azure-hybrid-benefit-compare.png" alt-text="Diagram that shows the use of Azure Hybrid Benefit to switch Linux virtual machines between pay-as-you-go and bring-your-own-subscription.":::